abod8639/Particles_Network/README.md

 - `lineColor`: Color of connecting lines between particles (default: teal)
 - `touchColor`: Color of lines created by touch interaction (default: amber)

+- ⚠️ Performance Tip:
+To ensure optimal performance, maintain a good balance between particleCount and lineDistance.
+High values for both can significantly increase the number of line calculations, which may impact rendering speed.
+For example, if particleCount is high, consider reducing lineDistance, and vice versa.
 ## Performance Optimization